jamiedidthis/quartz/content/books/tao te ching.md

 date: 2024-01-02 23:13
 lastmod: 2024-01-02 23:13
 ---
-In my opinion, the definitive text.
 The Ursula K. Le Guin translation (and footnotes!) is everything.
 Nobody listens to language the way Ursula does.
 If *[[books/kalpa imperial|Kalpa Imperial]]* was an ideal pairing between text and translator, this is even more so.

 From her introduction: